kp101/Wellness-Monitor/RaspberryPi/proximity/README.md

 5. sudo reboot

 > [!CAUTION]
-> Leave client_id="" or use UUID to avoid random disconnects using same client_id with multiple clients when connecting to MQTT broker.
+> Leave client_id="" or use UUID to avoid random disconnects.
+Using same client_id with multiple devices on a MQTT broker is not a good idea.
 > when sending JSON to Adafruit IO mqtt, 'value={"xxx":yy}' is needed.
 Otherwise, send only number and text.
 > alternative to mqtt, it is also possible to use the restful api on Adafruit IO.